haneen-izz/BTEC-assignment/tooling.md

 ## linux vs windows
+what is linux and windows?

+## linux:
+it has the potential to be a free and open source operating system that complies to industry standards.
+It offers a programming interface that is still program compatible with operating system based platforms and a wide range of applications. a UNIX operating system system also comprises a number of components that were created independently.

+## windows:
+ It's conceivable that Windows is a commissioned operating system that prevents you from accessing ASCII text files, It is designed for those with no prior programming expertise, as well as for commercial and other industrial users.
+It's really easy to use and comprehend.

 **security**
 Linux is more secure than Windows, and hackers and virus creators will have a tough time breaking through Linux.